Lacri1/ProbExpect/README.md

 - You want to know how many trials it typically takes to succeed
 - You want to estimate how much it will cost to reach a certain probability of success

+---

 ## Features

 - Input success probability, cost per attempt, and number of items drawn per trial
+- Option to set a target number of successes to calculate probability of multiple wins
-- Calculates and visualizes cumulative success probability
+- Calculates and visualizes cumulative success probability over a range of attempts
-- Provides key statistics:
+- Provides key statistics for attempts and cost at:
-    - Attempts and cost for 20% success rate (top 20%)
+  - 20% success probability (top 20%)
-    - Attempts and cost for 63.2% success rate (average case)
+  - 63.2% success probability (average expected case)
-    - Attempts and cost for 80% success rate (top 80%)
+  - 80% success probability (top 80%)
-- Optimized probability chart that scales based on input probability
+- Optimized adaptive probability chart scaling based on input probability and target
+- Displays results with formatted numbers (including exponential notation for large values)
+- Responsive and interactive chart with detailed tooltips

+---

+## Usage

+1. Enter the success probability per single attempt (in %).
+2. Enter the cost per attempt.
+3. Specify the number of items drawn per trial (batch size).
+4. (Optional) Check "목표 당첨 횟수 설정" to set a target number of successes.
+5. Click the **계산하기 (Calculate)** button to view the probability graph and statistics.
+6. Review the graph and key stats to understand expected attempts and costs.

+---

+## Implementation Details

+- Built with React using functional components and hooks.
+- Uses memoization and callbacks to optimize performance on heavy computations.
+- Provides warnings for large computations to avoid UI blocking.
+- Probability calculations consider both single and multiple win scenarios.
+- Chart.js (via `react-chartjs-2`) used for rendering the probability graph with custom tooltip formatting.